INFOM126-Automated-Software-Engineering/2048-groupe-07/template/GitHub_actions_template.md

 In this file, you will find the template for adding a Github Action to the 2048 project.

 ## ⚠️ Before submitting a new action, please read the following documents
-The contributors' guide : @mettre_l'adresse
+The contributors' guide: @mettre_l'adresse

-The overall project documentation : @mettre_l'adresse
+The overall project documentation: documentation/PROJECT2048_STRUCTURE.md
 ## 🗨️ 1.
 Initial discussion
 Before taking any action, open a discussion on GitHub using the Discussions section.
 In the discussion launched, give the following information in the discussion:
   - Name of the proposed action